 Prerequisites

-- The backup center feature does not support clusters that use FlexVolume.
+• The backup center feature does not support clusters that use FlexVolume.
 If your cluster uses FlexVolume, you must upgrade from FlexVolume to Container Storage Interface (CSI) before you can use the backup center feature.

-- If you use an ACK managed cluster, you must create an OSS bucket named cnfs-oss-****.
+• If you use an ACK managed cluster, you must create an OSS bucket named cnfs-oss-****.
 Example: cnfs-oss-backup.

 Background information

 A growing number of applications are running on Kubernetes.
 Therefore, it is important to back up applications periodically.
-You can use the backup center to restore applications that cannot be recovered after the applications are disrupted for a long period of time.
+You can use the backup center to restore applications that cannot recover after the applications are disrupted for a long period of time.
 Traditional backup solutions include single-server backups and disk backups.
 Compared with the traditional backup solutions, application backups allow you to back up applications and related data, resource objects, configurations, and namespaces.

-Install migrate-controller and grant permissions in an ACK managed cluster
+Install migrate-controller in an ACK managed cluster and grant permissions

 Step 1: Install migrate-controller